andlo779/concrete/README.md

 ```

 ## Configuration
-The application expects some configuration to work, either from ENV variables or from .env file in root directory.
+The application expects some configuration to be able to run, either from ENV variables or from .env file in root directory.

 Example .env file is committed in repository.

-ENV variables will override .env file.
+ENV variables will override .env file, so .env file can be left in build even if one wants to override its values.

 ## Open API Specification
 A Swagger server is hosted within the app and can be reached via _/api_ or the json schema via _/api-json_

 ## Authentication
 Authentication mechanism is supported within the application.
-Users need to obtain a token via basic authentication to
-be able to use the REST services offered by the application.
+Users need to obtain a token via basic authentication to be able to use the REST services offered by the application.

 Users can also opt in for Second Factor Authentication for increased security.
-If user enables 2FA and TOTP password from
-an Authenticator app is needed to gain a token.
+If user enables 2FA and TOTP password from an Authenticator app is needed to gain a token.
 (More information with flow charts will be provided.)

 ## Database
-This project is set up to use MongoDb as database.
-In the sourcecode data files are provided to populate the database to
+This project is set up to use __MongoDb__ as database.
+In the _sourcecode- folder data files are provided to populate the database to be able to run the application and should be applied before first start.

-be able to run the application.
-The default password for all users is: _123456789_
+#### The default password for all users is: _123456789_

 ### How to import user data into MongoDb in Docker container running locally:
-_service_mongo_1_ should be replaced with whatever your container is called.
+The service name; _service_mongo_1_ should be replaced with the service name of your own container.
 ```bash
 # copy file into container
 docker cp resources/users.json service_mongo_1:/tmp/users.json